NOTE: Important Macau H/O changes: See HERE

 Global Flying Hospitals selected Macau SAR as its Head Office in 2009, as it provided all the ingredients required to enable the charity to function at its optimum.
 Here are a few:

 - For GFH, Macau is the geographic bull’s-eye for Asia, SE Asia, the South Pacific Island nations, India and even East Africa.
 Our aircraft have app.
 3,000 nautical miles range without refueling, so in all directions from Macau many regions are reached.
-Note: GFH is planing for other regions, eg Sth.
-America, Africa.
-We are working on logistics to create hubs to service these and will announce in due course.

 - It enables easy access for aircraft servicing in Hong Kong and Xiamen, China.
 This Xiamen firm is partially owned by Boeing and world airlines, has full capabilities to complete complex checks, engine work, livery paint and certify GFH’s aircraft … and at a pricing that substantially reduces costs if undertaken in Western countries.